 Find answers to the most frequently asked questions about the MPP, the application processing, living in Germany and learning German.

-The MPP program starts only once a year in the fall term, which regularly begins on October 1, with classes starting in mid-October.
+The MPP program starts only once a year in the winter semester, which regularly begins on October 1, with classes starting in mid-October.
 We offer a mandatory orientation week which starts one week before the opening of the lecture period.

 The MPP program requires 120 credit points for graduation, earned over four semesters (i.e. two years).
 It is not possible to reduce the number of semesters or to graduate sooner.

 There is neither a limit for the number of students accepted to the MPP program, nor are there any geographical restrictions.
-The Admissions Committee does not use quotas of any kind.
-The average class size is now about 50-60 students.
+The Examinations Committee does not use quotas of any kind.
+The average class size is about 50-60 students.

-The estimated overall cost of attendance is currently around EUR 26,600.
-This sum consists of the following expenses:
+The current estimated overall cost of attendance is around EUR 29,000 (student intake October 2024).
+Please note that this amount is subject to change, as it consists of the following expenses:

 Yes.
 You have the possibility of doing research work here, using the University of Erfurt facilities, or finding your Ph.D. supervisor at Brandt School or the Faculty of Social Sciences (Staatswissenschaftliche Fakultät).

-Our general field of expertise is outlined in our mission statement, which can be found here; if this is in line with your own research agenda, you may want to continue by reading through the Research & PhD sections of our website, in order to compare the fields of specialization of our faculty members with the envisaged topic of your Ph.D. thesis.
+Our general field of expertise is outlined here; if this is in line with your own research agenda, you may want to continue by reading through the Research & PhD sections of our website, in order to compare the fields of specialization of our faculty members with the envisaged topic of your Ph.D. thesis.

 If by now you feel that there is a potential "match" between yourself and a faculty member here, feel free to contact him/her directly, specifying your request as much as it is possible for you at this stage: